RoboRally: End of phase

 Play then returns to the beginning of the next turn.

 A player can choose to totally repair their robot by announcing, a turn in advance while programming their robot, that their robot will "power down" at the end of the coming turn.
-The robot plays the programmed turn, then shuts down for the entire next turn to repir itself.
+The robot plays the programmed turn, then shuts down for the entire next turn to repair itself.
 The robot returns to 100A% status at the end of the turn.
 Any damage taken during the repair turn reduces the robot's current point total before repairs, and may destroy the robot before it completes its repairs.

 Robot destruction

 If a robot takes more than 9 points of damage, or falls down a pit or drives off the board or is pushed off the board, the robot is destroyed.
 The player loses a Life token, and a clone of the robot with two damage returns at the start of the next turn on the robot's archive marker.
 If a player runs out of Life tokens, (four robots destroyed), the player is out of the game.